juhp/cabal-rpm/README.md

     $ cabal-rpm install [pkg][-ver]

-will yum/dnf install any available missing dependencies and build an rpm package run "cabal install" to build the package.
+will yum/dnf install any available missing dependencies and build rpms of the package.
 Additionally it will recursively package and install missing Haskell dependencies.